Mir Sayyid Ali: Service under Akbar

 The Emperor Humayun was succeeded by Emperor Akbar, who was an even more passionate lover of portrait miniatures than his father.
 Mir Sayyid Ali, along with Abd al-Samad from childhood had taught the art of drawing to the future sultan, and between them established warm relations.
-Sayyid Ali headed the imperial court art initiatives, and under his leadership began one of the most ambitious projects in the book of world history – the Hamzanama a history of Amir Hamza, the uncle of the prophet Muhammad.
+Sayyid Ali headed the imperial court art initiatives, and under his leadership began one of the most ambitious projects in the book of world history – the Akbar Hamzanama, an illustrated copy of the Persian epic of Amir Hamza, the uncle of the prophet Muhammad.
 The order, which was implemented from 1562 to 1577, was made by Emperor Akbar, and was launched under the leadership of Mir Sayyid Ali.
 It was completed under the supervision of Abd al-Samad, who took over around 1572.
 Mir Sayyid Ali may have been replaced for being too slow, as at this point the commission was seven years old and only four of the volumes were complete.
-Under Samad's direction the remaining ten volumes were completed in another seven years.The book was divided into 14 volumes, each of which contained 100 illustrations, of larger than usual size, in total – 1,400 miniatures.
+Under Samad's direction the remaining ten volumes were completed in another seven years.
+The book was divided into 14 volumes, each of which contained 100 illustrations, of larger than usual size, in total – 1,400 miniatures.
 About 140 miniatures of the works have survived, which are scattered in various museums and collections around the world.

 Both the heads of the imperial court workshop essentially supervised the work of others, and it is uncertain whether Samad painted any of miniatures himself, though he may have done or corrected much of the underdrawing.
-But one miniature, of "Elijah the prophet rescues drowning Nur ad-Dahr," is credited to Mir Sayyid Ali.
-Along with the portrait of his father, Mir Musavvir, and the "Wise men, reflecting on the book", this shows his late style. late master.
+But one miniature, "Elijah the prophet rescues drowning Nur ad-Dahr," is credited to Mir Sayyid Ali.
+Along with the portrait of his father, Mir Musavvir, and the "Wise men, reflecting on the book", this shows his late style.